bashtools/mokctl/README.md

 ## Status

-In progress.
-Browse, contribute, but don't use!
+In progress. `mokctl` is in a working state.

 ## Let's get started